Skip to content

 Engaging disengaged readers

-The Comic Book Club pilot was a huge success and all teachers surveyed found that the club was a success in engaging disengaged readers.
+The Comic Book Club pilot was a huge success, with all surveyed teachers confirming that the club effectively engaged disengaged readers.
 A significant proportion of pupils taking part in their school’s club were in receipt of Pupil Premium (44%) and a further 24% had English as an additional language.

 It was really nice to see them enjoy something that they don't normally have.